BioBoost/course-object-oriented-programming-with-cpp/05_composition/readme.md

 While in most cases aggregation is synonym with composition, there is a subtle difference.

-* **Aggregation** is a specialized form of association where all object have their own lifecycle but there is ownership.
+* **Aggregation** is a specialized form of association where all object have their own life cycle but there is ownership.
 In UML this is represented by a hollow diamond followed by a line.
 * **Composition** is a specialized form of aggregation.
 It is a strong type of aggregation.
-In this relationship child objects do not have their own lifecycle.
+In this relationship child objects do not have their own life cycle.
 If a parent object is destroyed, all its child objects will also be destroyed.
 In UML this is represented by a solid diamond followed by a line.

 For more information please consult the section "Reusing Implementation" of the GitBook Object Oriented Thinking at [https://vives.gitbook.io/oot/all-about-objects/reusing-implementation](https://vives.gitbook.io/oot/all-about-objects/reusing-implementation).